-Do local crime rates have an effect on demand for property and average house prices?
+Do local crime rates affect demand for property and average house prices?

 What the experts say about local crime rates and average home prices

 While there is already a lot of anecdotal evidence suggesting that local crime rates intrinsically link to average house prices in the UK, the Royal Institution of Chartered Surveyors (RICS) is worried that publishing figures in this way could have an unnecessarily detrimental effect on property prices.
 RICS are concerned that this freely available information will have a similar impact that hospital and school league tables have had on local house sale prices.

 The Home Office has committed to making public statistics relating to burglary, street robbery, vehicle crime and anti-social behaviour – in particular neighbourhoods.
 Contrary to RICS, the Home Office claims that there is no proven link between published crime figures and house prices.
 However, high levels of recorded crime will affect demand for private housing in affected areas, and that will inevitably lead to lower property prices.